Review: Marco Polo Didn’t Go There

 Marco Polo Didn't Go There cover

-In one of my favorite episodes he travels to Australia to follow in the footsteps of the book “The Songlines” by Bruce Chatwin.
-He actually stumbles upon one of the characters from the book.
-The ninety-year old woman casually points to the place where Chatwin sat and tells a few anecdotes from his visit.
-I love this kind of meta-writing, where a wannabe travel writer (me) reads the works of an experienced travel writer (Potts) who in turn writes about a legendary travel writer (Chatwin).
+One of my favorite chapters takes him to Australia, following in the footsteps of “The Songlines” by Bruce Chatwin.
+There, against considerable odds, he actually stumbles across one of the people Chatwin wrote about.
+Now in her nineties, she casually points out where Chatwin once sat and starts telling stories about his visit.
+This is exactly the kind of literary rabbit hole I find irresistible: a wannabe travel writer (me) reading an experienced travel writer (Potts) who is wandering around Australia chasing the ghost of a legendary travel writer (Chatwin).

 If you want to learn more about what Potts is up to these days, check out his blog and the interview by Tim Ferriss from last year.